lrodero/cats-effect-tutorial/tutorial.md

 } yield()
 ```

 You will notice that the code still blocks.
-So how is this useful?
-Well, because
+So how is `async` useful?
+Well,
-it allows a different thread to finish the task, we can modify the blocking read
+because it allows a different thread to finish the task, we can modify the
-call inside the `loop` function of our server with something like:
+blocking read call inside the `loop` function of our server with something like:

 ```scala
 for {